sajeetharan/SajeeWeb/blog/2016/12/2016-12-31-big-data-architecture-a-walkthrough/index.md

 ---
-title: "Big Data Architecture - a walkthrough"
+title: Big Data Architecture - a walkthrough
-utcDate: "2016-12-31"
+Date: '2016-12-31'
 categories:
-  - "developer"
+  - developer
 tags:
-  - "architecture"
+  - architecture
-  - "bigdata"
+  - bigdata
-  - "etl"
+  - etl
-  - "flume"
+  - flume
-  - "hadoop"
+  - hadoop
-  - "modern"
+  - modern
-  - "olap"
+  - olap
-  - "oltp"
+  - oltp
-  - "spark"
+  - spark
-  - "sqoop"
+  - sqoop
+utcDate: '2025-04-24T09:52:37.387Z'
 ---

 Let me start this blog with a little example.
 Assume, Sachin have a leak in a water pipe in his garden.
 He takes a bucket and a some sealing material to fix the problem.
 After a while, he see s that the leak is much bigger that and he needs a specialist  to bring bigger tools.
 Meanwhile, he still uses the bucket to drain the water.
 After a while, he notices that a massive underground stream has opened and he needs to handle millions of liters of water every second.